arsh-aps/arsh-aps/README.md

-## Hi there 👋 Welcome to My Github Repository!
+## Issa me 👋
 ### About Me
 I am a 3rd year computer science student with a passion for creating programs that make people's daily lives easier.
-I have experience in various programming languages such as Python, Java, and C. My goal is to develop practical software solutions that solve common problems people face in their day-to-day lives.
+I have experience in various programming languages such as Python, Java, and C.
 ### My Projects
 I am currently working on some exciting projects that I will soon be making public on Github.
 These projects include: